grinnell-cs/csc151-images/_eboards/eboard32-1.md

   CLASS!
 (It's also okay if you decide to work alone.)
 * To help make the semester a bit more manageable, I will permit Es on second redos (except for MP1).
-    * If that affects the work you put into the MP2 redo, let me know.
+    * If that affects the work you put into the MP2 or MP3 redo, let me know.
 * I've extended the MP4, MP5, and MP6 redos another week.
 * Please please please submit mentor and evening tutor evaluations.
     * <https://grinnell.co1.qualtrics.com/jfe/form/SV_1YUJY7nJqaj9AtU>